Viva-Lambda/quaternion/README.md

 }
 ```

-Testing is not done yet but I am aiming to test all functions of the
+Testing is more or less done now.
+Besides printing functions all methods of
-quaternion object.
+quaternion object had been tested